 Mimuroto-ji’s Hydrangea Garden

-The hydrangea season is in early summer, between mid-June and early July.
+The hydrangea season starts in early summer, between mid-June and early July.
 There are over 20,000 hydrangeas of 50 species in the Hydrangea Garden (あじさい園).
 During the peak hydrangea season, nighttime illumination is usually held.

-- In 2024, Mimuroto-ji’s Hydrangea Garden was open from June 1st to July 7th from 8:30 am to 3:40 pm.
+- In 2024, Mimuroto-ji’s Hydrangea Garden was opened from June 1 to July 7 from 8:30 am to 3:40 pm.

 - The last admission was taken at 8:30 pm.

-- The admission fee was
+- The admission fee was:

 - 1,000 yen for adults